 Sending and receiving coins with your wallet

 Wallets are not only the gateway to checking your available balance, they also allow you to send and receive cryptocurrency.
-Wallets vary from one to another in how they handle the sending and receiving of currency, but the general process remains the same.
+Wallets vary from one another in how they handle the sending and receiving of currency, but the general process remains the same.

 How to send currency to other users

 First, you will need a wallet address (the recipient’s public key).
 These addresses are given in one of three ways:

 - A long alphanumeric string (numbers and letters)